Using the e-bulk system for making multiple applications to the Disclosure and Barring Service, including how to register.

 There are a number of technical documents which inform organisations of the specifications for e-bulk logical business messages.

-For more information please read our e-bulk technical documents
+More information can be found in our e-bulk technical documents guidance.

 Third-party supplier management

-If approved, the third- party data processor/supplier will be asked to sign a contract with the DBS that sets out its obligations when accessing DBS data.
+If approved, the third-party data processor/supplier will be asked to sign a contract with DBS that sets out its obligations when accessing DBS data.

-For more information please read our third-party supplier management documents
+More information can be found in our third-party supplier management documents guidance.